Performance Recommendations for vSAN ESA

 VM Virtual Hardware and Configuration

-If using multiple virtual disks in a VM, configure multiple paravirtual SCSI adapters in a VM's virtual hardware configuration.
+For VMs continuing to use SCSI virtual controllers, you may wish to follow the traditional, historical practice of configuring multiple paravirtual SCSI adapters in a VM's virtual hardware configuration.
 This helps the guest operation systems ability to queue additional I/O. The use of multiple VMDKs using multiple paravirtual SCSI adapters in a VM’s virtual hardware configuration has been a common recommendation by Independent Software Vendors (ISV) for running their applications optimally in VMs on most storage systems.
 See the "Applications" section in the Troubleshooting vSAN Performance guide for more information.

 System Monitoring and Updates